MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/tutorial-kubernetes-deploy-cluster.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

 Kubernetes provides a distributed platform for containerized applications.

-In this tutorial, part three of seven, an Azure Kubernetes Service (AKS) cluster is deployed on an AKS hybrid deployment.
+In this tutorial, part three of seven, an Azure Kubernetes Service (AKS) cluster is deployed on AKS hybrid.
 You'll learn how to:

 > [!div class="checklist"]
-> * Deploy an AKS cluster
+> * Deploy an AKS cluster on Azure Stack HCI
 > * Install the Kubernetes CLI (kubectl)
 > * Configure kubectl to connect to your workload cluster